School is out for summer: Free and Low-Cost Activities to Keep Kids Busy!

 Well I am here to make sure your kids only utter that “I’m bored” expression once a day- as opposed to every hour on the hour.

-There are tons of FREE and low-cost activities right here on Staten Island!
+There are also tons of FREE and low-cost activities right here on Staten Island!
 While you might have to schlep your kids to them once you get there- at the very least you’ll be giving your kids a change of scenery and who knows, they might actually have some fun.

 The Staten Island Zoo features an internationally acclaimed reptile collection with one of the most extensive collections of North American rattlesnakes housed in a brand-new, state-of-the-art, interactive reptile wing, featuring the “Fear Zone,” all about venomous critters.
 The Zoo’s African Savannah Exhibit features a number of exotic animals that are native to the vast grasslands of central and southern Africa, such as leopards, mandrills, lizards, and meerkats.